samanthagottlieb/triffid/README.md

 ```

 ### **Frontend**
-Return to the project root directory and execute the command below to run the project.
+Return to the project root directory and execute the command below to launch the app:

 ```bash
 expo start